Systems Theory & Audio Feedback

 External events can reinforce an amplifying feedback cycle.

 For audio feedback, this reinforcement is not likely.
 However, for other systems, such as global heating, this is the critical issue.
-The human burning of fossil fuels, an external influence on the natural climate system, has triggered global warming and poses a risk to life as we know it on planet Earth.
+Humans’ burning of fossil fuels, an external influence on the natural climate system, has triggered global warming and poses a risk to life as we know it on planet Earth.

 Other features of amplifying feedback

-Amplifying feedback & exponential change
+Amplifying feedback & rapid change

-Refer to the “Tipping Point” page on this website.
+See the “Tipping Point” page on this website.

 Reversibility

 Some amplifying feedback cycles are reversible as they can amplify changes in either direction.
-For example, the previously discussed interaction between fox and rabbit numbers is reversible.

 The amplifying feedback cycle driving the audio feedback screech is irreversible.
 If a person put their hand over the microphone, reducing the microphone’s input volume, the cycle would not produce further decreases in volume.
 It would continue to increase the volume.